Lay Servant Ministries & Lay Speaking

 Transitioning from one program to the other

 We will soon be communicating instructions to those of you who were in the Lay Speaking program which explain the process we are going to use to transition into the Lay Servant Ministries program.
-During this process we will be updating our training records… so in order to prepare for the transition you should gather any certificates that you have for any Lay Speaking Ministries that you have completed in the past 3 years – as well as copies of your annual reports if you have them.
-Some past courses will be transferable to the new program.
+During this process we will be updating our training records… so in order to prepare for the transition you should gather any certificates that you have for any Lay Speaking Ministries that you have completed as far back as you have them - as well as copies of your annual reports if you have them.
+Most past courses will be transferable to the new program.
 We will communicate further instructions soon.

 See course 2014 catalog by clicking HERE